phetsims/unit-rates/doc/model.md

 This is a high-level description of the model used in Unit Rates.
 It's intended for audiences that are not necessarily technical.

-A ratio is a comparison of two numbers.
-The two numbers are called terms.
-Ratios can be represented in different ways; in this simulations, they are represented as fractions.
-The 2 terms in the rate are herein referred to as numerator and denominator, based on their position in the fraction.
+A *ratio* is a comparison of two numbers.
+The two numbers are called *terms*.
+Ratios can be represented in different ways; in this simulations, they are represented as *fractions*.
+The 2 terms in the rate are herein referred to as *numerator* and *denominator*, based on their position in the fraction.

-A rate is a ratio where the measurements are in different units.
-A unit rate is a rate where the denominator is 1.
+A *rate* is a ratio where the measurements are in different units.
+A *unit rate* is a rate where the denominator is 1.

 For displaying the terms of a rate, we (necessarily) limit the number of decimal places displayed.
 The number of decimal places used in the simulation is as follows: